History of NYOS

 1 May 2012

-Incoming Chief Executive Joan Gibson launches three-year strategic plan and working model for the NYOS Pathway of musical education.
+Joan Gibson became Chief Executive and launched three-year strategic plan and working model for the NYOS Pathway of Musical Education.

 2 August 2012

-NYOS Symphony Orchestra tour of Perth, Glasgow, Gateshead and London for the BBC Proms with the BBC SSO, featuring alumna Nicola Benedetti.
+Pictured: NYOS Symphony Orchestra toured Perth, Glasgow, Gateshead and London for the BBC Proms with the BBC SSO, featuring alumnus Nicola Benedetti.

 1 October 2012

-NYOS introduces its vision for a new educational pathway based on annual membership, staged development, and nurturing young musical talent in Scotland.
-The vision:
+NYOS introduced its vision based on annual membership, staged development, and nurturing young musical talent.

-- The Senior Orchestra was launched, filling the gap between Junior and Symphony levels
+• The Senior Orchestra was launched, filling the gap between Junior and Symphony

 2013